Note: As of the 2022-2023 program year, the Cyber Chip is no longer a Cub Scout rank requirement. This information is being retained for reference.

-The Cyber Chip is the Boy Scouts of America’s online internet safety program.
-Just like the Whittling Chip teaches the boys how to safely use a pocketknife, the Cyber Chip teaches them how to safely use the internet.
+The Cub Scout Cyber Chip is the Boy Scouts of America's online internet safety program.
+Just like the Whittling Chip teaches the Scouts how to safely use a pocketknife, the Cyber Chip teaches them how to safely use the internet.

 The BSA feels so strongly about internet safety that the Cub Scouts must complete the Cyber Chip in order to earn their rank badge.
-Bobcat is the only rank that doesn’t require it.
+Lion and Bobcat are the only ranks that don't require it.

 I decided to take a stab at writing something that I called our Pack Technology Policy.
 Fancy title for when you can use electronics. 🙂